SciFracX/FractionalCalculus.jl/docs/src/index.md

 # FractionalCalculus.jl

-Hello there!
+Hello there👋!

 FractionalCalculus.jl is a Julia package aiming at providing support for computing fractional derivative and fractional integral.

 ## Installation